-Diwali is one of our favourite times in the academic year, as we love teaching Indian dance workshops!
+Diwali is one of our favourite times in the academic year, as we love teaching Diwali dance workshops!

 The Hindu Festival of Lights is a wonderful celebration, and has loads of different aspects that can be taught in classroom activities.
 As well as dance there is music, art and storytelling – so much that can be linked to Diwali time.